-Since 1999, the Dublin Sri Chinmoy Centre has been offering free meditation classes, concerts and cultural events to the general public.
+Founded in 1999, the Dublin Sri Chinmoy Centre has been offering free meditation classes, concerts and cultural events to the public.
+The Centre is part of a global network of Sri Chinmoy Centres, inspired by the teachings of Sri Chinmoy, a spiritual teacher whose work has influenced seekers worldwide since the late 1960s.

 Among the events we organize are: